theoschaefer/cogmap_abstraction/README.md

 Run the file R/scripts/fit-all-participants-infpro.R

-There is a flag called is_saved, which can be set to TRUE or FALSE.
-If set to FALSE, the models are fitted and the results are saved.
-When re-running the script on the same machine, you can set is_saved = TRUE, and the saved results are used.

 ### Comparing Predictions of the Two Categorization Models for the Feature Inference Task

 Run the file R/scripts/feature-inference.R